5 English Language Learning Methods: The Best Way to Guarantee Fluency

 - Doesn’t take a lot of time

 - Can be used to learn English anywhere

 - Easy to use

-- Low chance of developing speaking confidence
+- Low chance of learning to speak English confidently

 - Not ideal for intermediate or advanced English learners